-\textbf{Numerical Simulations.} To further validate the results, we numerically propagate Eq.~\ref{discrete velocity} using MD simulations.
-We used an 8th-order Runge-Kutta scheme with an adaptive timestep.
-An initial random distribution of thousands of point-like particles in a disk ($R_0 = 1$), interact through simulated dipolar repulsion ($k=3$).
-Fig~\ref{fig1}H is an overlay of four snapshots from a simulation.
-By re-plotting the snapshots while rescaling the radius according to Eq.~\ref{self-similar ansatz}, we see that they completely overlap, as seen in Fig.~\ref{fig1}I. The self-similarity is further evident in Fig.~\ref{fig1}J, where the radially averaged densities are presented, and all, when rescaled, fall on the same curve.
-Particles in both experiment and simulation show the formation of a triangular Wigner lattice\cite{PhysRev.46.1002}; see, for example, the inset in Fig.~\ref{fig1}A, and the SI.
-A measure of the local bond orientation parameter, $\Psi_6 = N^{-1}\sum_{i,j} e^{i 6 \theta_{ij}}$, gives $\Psi_6 = 0.91$ in simulations and $\Psi_6 = 0.61$ in the experiment.
-Since our system is unbounded, unlike a regular Wigner lattice, the distance between lattice sites varies, and defects emerge to alleviate stress resulting from mismatch in lattice spacing (resembling defects in heteroepitaxy \cite{anderson2017theory}, or on curved surfaces \cite{irvine2010pleats, Kelleher2015}).
+\textbf{Numerical simulations.} To further validate the results, we numerically propagate the velocity using an eighth-order Runge-Kutta scheme with an adaptive time step.
+An initial random distribution of thousands of pointlike particles in a disk ($R_0 = 1$) interact through dipolar repulsion ($k=3$).
+Fig~\ref{fig1}G is an overlay of three snapshots from a simulation.
+By re-plotting the snapshots while rescaling the radius according to Eq.~\ref{self-similar ansatz}, they completely overlap; see Fig.~\ref{fig1}H. The self-similarity is further evident in Fig.~\ref{fig1}I, where the radially averaged rescaled densities fall on the same curve.
+Particles in both experiment and simulation show the formation of a triangular Wigner lattice\cite{PhysRev.46.1002}; see, e.g., the inset in Fig.~\ref{fig1}A. A measure of the local bond orientation parameter, $\Psi_6 = N^{-1}\sum_{i,j} e^{i 6 \theta_{ij}}$, gives $\Psi_6 \sim 0.9$ in simulations and $\Psi_6 \sim 0.7$ in experiment.
+Since in our system, the distance between lattice sites varies, defects emerge to alleviate stress resulting from a mismatch in lattice spacing \cite{soni2018emergent,anderson2017theory,irvine2010pleats, Kelleher2015}.

-\textbf{Continuum Model.} We now turn to understanding the behavior of the ensemble, beginning with an investigation of the pair interaction.
-Consider two particles repelled by the potential $U \sim 1/r^k$.
-In the overdamped case, the particles' separation grows as $r \propto t^{\frac{1}{k+2}}$, irrespective of dimension.
-As we will show, the same scaling appears in the ensemble limit.
-At first glance, this may appear reminiscent of thermal diffusion, where both the individual Brownian particle and the ensemble follow the same spreading rate, $\sqrt{t}$.
-However, Brownian particles are non-interacting, whereas power-law repulsion involves many-body interactions.
-Such interactions could have been expected to alter the scaling, as indeed occurs when the repulsion is not a power-law \cite{ben2024compact}).
+\textbf{Continuum model.} Let us examine the ensemble behavior, starting with pair interactions.
+For two particles repelled by $U \sim 1/r^k$ in the overdamped case, their separation grows as $r \propto t^{\frac{1}{k+2}}$.
+We show that this scaling also holds for the ensemble.
+At first glance, this scaling resembles thermal diffusion, where both a single Brownian particle and an ensemble spread as $\sqrt{t}$.
+However, Brownian particles are non-interacting, whereas power law repulsion involves many-body interactions.
+Such interactions could have altered the scaling, as indeed they do when the repulsion is not a power law \cite{ben2024compact}.